 The Cardiovascular Neurodevelopmental Follow-Up Program at Riley at IU Health provides specialized long-term care to babies and children with HLHS.
 Your child will receive individualized care and support after each surgery.
 As he or she develops, the program's multidisciplinary care team will also address the common side effects of HLHS, including feeding problems, reduced physical strength and neurodevelopmental problems.

 Visit the following trusted websites to learn more about congenital heart disease.

 Riley at IU Health offers a broad range of supportive services to make life better for families who choose us for their children's care.

-Pediatric cardiologists and surgeons at the Riley Heart Center are instrumental in finding better treatments for congenital heart disease, discovered through research.
-Our heart specialists also work closely with researchers at the Herman B Wells Center for Pediatric Research to study genetic markers that provide clues about the origins of heart defects.
+Pediatric cardiologists, cardiac intensivists, and congenital surgeons at the Riley Heart Center are instrumental in finding better treatments for congenital heart disease, discovered through research.
+Our heart specialists also work closely with researchers at the Herman B Wells Center for Pediatric Research to study cardiac development and genetic conditions that provide clues about the origins of heart defects.
 Talk to your child’s doctor if you would like to know more about available studies and to learn if your child qualifies for participation in clinical trials.

 The community comes together to save the holiday for a family who recently moved to the Indianapolis area to be closer to Riley.Continue reading